fabioharams/azsecurityworkshop/README.md

 To test this scenario a virtual machine running UBUNTU with DVWA (Damn Vulnerable Web Application) will be used to detect vulnerabilities.
 Also ARM Templates are available here: https://github.com/fabioharams/azsecurityworkshop/tree/master/template

-> Note: Presentation under development
+> Note: Link for presentations available at the end of this document

 This environment will support other workshops (under development):